Modified Gravity and Cosmology: An Update by the CANTATA Network: Preliminaries

 The next generalisation concerns the connection $\hat{\Gamma}$ which neither has to be metric compatible nor torsion free.
-Both, non-metricity and torsion have neat geometrical interpretations~\cite{Hehl:1976kj}; one speaks of an affine connection.
-Torsion represents the failure of this infinitesimal parallelogram to close.
+Both, non-metricity and torsion have neat geometrical interpretations~\cite{Hehl:1976kj,Hehl:1994ue}; one speaks of an affine connection.
+Let us consider an infinitesimal parallelogram that is constructed by parallelly transporting two given vectors along each other.
+There is no \emph{a priori} guarantee that this process does give a closed parallelogram.
+Indeed, torsion represents the failure of this infinitesimal parallelogram to close.
 In order to understand the effect of non-metricity on the manifold, let us consider a null vector $u^\mu$, which means it satisfies $g_{\mu\nu}u^\mu u^\nu = 0$.
 If the covariant derivative of the metric tensor does not vanish, then this vector may no longer be null when parallelly transported.
 In particular, the light cone structure would no longer be invariant under parallel transport.
 However, neither the lack of closed infinitesimal parallelograms nor the non-invariance of the light cone structure under parallel transport are reason enough to discard these geometrical concepts from a physical point of view.
 In the end, any theoretical model of the gravitational field will make certain predictions that an experiment can either verify or falsify.

 The entire discussion up to now was independent of the Einstein field equations; it merely assumed that there exists a gravitational theory that can be formulated using differential geometry.
 Let us now start making some connections between the mathematical formulation and the physical content of our theories.
 It is a well-established everyday fact that light travels along straight lines, and so do massive particles in the absence of external forces.
 In classical physics one would refer to these as Fermat's principle and Newton's first law, respectively.
 In the context of differential geometry things start to get interesting now, as a manifold equipped with a metric structure and an affine connection gives rise to two distinct curves geodesics and autoparallels.
 Geodesics are the shortest possible curves between two fixed end points, autoparallels are the straightest possible curves between two points.
 Geodesics are generally introduced by studying curves $\mathcal{C}$ with tangent vectors $T^\mu = dX^\mu/d\lambda$ such that the quantity